- About Bentley's Online Learning Program. Bentley University. https://online.bentley.edu/hybrid/

 Southern Nazarene University

 All students enrolled in this college do receive a laptop that is theirs to keep upon graduation.
 Although laptops are not offered to graduate students or those enrolled in a completion program, they are fully available to those pursuing undergraduate education.
-With nine locations primarily located in Utah or Idaho, the college offers undergraduate and graduate degrees in fields as varied as Business, Healthcare, the Graphic Arts, and Information Technology.
-Degrees are available online in similar fields, but offered through the affiliate school of Independence University.
+With nine locations primarily located in Utah or Idaho, the college offers undergraduate and graduate degree programs in fields as varied as Business, Healthcare, the Graphic Arts, and Information Technology.
+There are also online degree programs focusing on similar fields, but offered through the affiliate school of Independence University.

 St. John's University